simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 It is lightweight and minimal, so you can start simply without feeling overwhelmed by complex software.

 **My paper-based records are too much work and hard to get insights from**\
+hledger data takes up no physical space and is easy to back up and preserve.
-You can optionally automate most data entry with hledger, by importing bank data.
+You can optionally import bank data to hledger, automating most data entry.
 With a little programming you can automate many accounting tasks.
 And hledger provides many useful and flexible reports that give immediate insight.